asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 #### Acceleration

 This setting is enabled by clicking *"Show advanced options"*.
-The acceleration setting allows influencing the acceleration behavior of the mouse cursor: if acceleration is set to a low level, even a strong deflection of the stick will start a slow (but progressing) cursor movement which makes it easier to reach small targets precisely.
+The acceleration setting allows influencing the acceleration behavior of the mouse cursor: if acceleration is set to a low level, even a strong finger movement will start a slow (but progressing) cursor movement which makes it easier to reach small targets precisely.

 ### Using the Pad for Joystick Movement

-If you select one of the joystick modes in the PAD-CONFIG tab, moving the FlipPad  up / down / left / right will result in joystick activities.
-The FlipPad will behave like a gamepad with 6 axes (*X/Y*, *Z/Z-Turn* and *Slider1/Slider2*).
-As the FlipPad can only deliver 2 axes of information at a time, the desired joystick axis must be selected.
+If you select one of the joystick modes in the PAD-CONFIG tab, moving the FLipPad  up / down / left / right will result in joystick activities.
+The FLipPad will behave like a gamepad with 6 axes (*X/Y*, *Z/Z-Turn* and *Slider1/Slider2*).
+As the FLipPad can only deliver 2 axes of information at a time, the desired joystick axis must be selected.

 <p align="left" width="100%">
     <img width="80%" src="./Bilder/fpk5-en.png">